 I had a quintessential Americana childhood in a tiny Midwestern town.
 I always knew I was a lucky little kid with a magic creek in a woods and a veritable petting zoo of my very own.
 Mom instilled a love for learning, creating and getting good at different endeavors and cool tricks like grass-blade whistles and double heel clicks.
-Dad inspired big picture thinking, compassion for animals and to seize the day (and the fun).
+Dad told all the right truths and all the right lies.
+He inspired big picture thinking, compassion for animals and to seize the day (and the fun).
 A Bachelor’s in Marketing and Research from Ball State University expanded my passion for connecting people to products and ideas and it was there I discovered Cause Marketing, which would become the love of my professional life.
 A surreptitious full scholarship MBA from Kent State University taught me how to turn it into an incredibly gratifying career.

 Enter Karma – From Kent State I spent an adventurous year in India working as a marketing consultant in Hyderabad.
 Nights and weekends were spent connecting with people, eating everything in sight and learning as much as I could, including the art of mehendi which later played a role in bringing about some of the greatest designs, friendships and experiences in my life.
 In India I also learned the power of influence.
 As the first American woman and just the fourth non-Indian (it was 1993) to live in this city of 9 million, I leveraged my minor celebrity status to speak out and make a difference.
 I promoted women’s rights, human rights and touched every single “untouchable” I met.
 All to the shock of many around me, including the “untouchables” themselves, who went from confused to concerned to shocked and then on to ecstatic as I held babies and gave hugs.
 Living in a land where karma is considered a natural, constant state of life, solidified and reinforced my belief in its never-ending, inevitable return.

-Nonprofit Experience – I returned to the US and became the diversity Outreach Specialist for Girl Scouts in Stockton, California which at the time was the most ethnically diverse city in the nation.
+Nonprofit Experience – Post India and a long visit with family, I made the big trek out west to California to join up with possible love of my life.
+His first job was (incredibly fortuitously) at the University of the Pacific, in Stockton, California and became the diversity Outreach Specialist for Girl Scouts in Stockton, California which at the time was the most ethnically diverse city in the nation.
 I worked with women and girls from dozens of cultures and joined my first of many Boards of Directors (the Volunteer Center of San Joaquin County), which exposed me to hundreds of nonprofit organizations changing lives.
-I have chaired and served dozens of great causes and currently serve as the Executive Director for a 501(c)(3) which grants funds to help kids thrive, one kid at a time.
+Ive chaired and volunteered and promoted, supported and served dozens of great causes and currently serve as the Executive Director for a 501(c)(3) which grants funds to help kids thrive, one kid at a time.

 Connecting People – As a consultant to the State of California directing an HIV epidemiology/prevention/intervention study, I brought together people from all walks of life, from healthcare professionals and research scientists to nonprofit leaders, individuals of HIV positive status and at-risk groups such as needle users and workers from the sex industry.
 Our award winning proposal epitomized the fact that the best solutions are collaborative and we all have a role to play.
 Later, in Tucson, I chaired an effort for many years, connecting kids (eventually, in all time zones) with one moment of positive, focused thought, which included teacher’s tips and discussion topics to help kids grasp and begin to wield the power of their own thoughts and attitude.